A lightweight BFT consensus protocol for blockchains: General consensus algorithm framework

 \subsection{Liveness}

 For proving the liveness condition of the consensus framework from Definition~\ref{def-consensus-framework}, we rely on the partially synchronous system model.
 Recall that the basic assumption is that after the global stabilization time of~$\gst$, all messages arrive reliably with a delay of at most~$\Delta$.
-We assume that the time slots for block proposers to add blocks to the block tree have a duration of at least~$2 \Delta$.
-This way the underlying network is fast enough for the message about a new block to reach every block proposer and all block proposers to send new prevote and precommit messages that reach every other block proposer before the next block is proposed.
-This way, all prevotes and precommits can be included in the next block and block proposers at regular times have the same information about the block tree (we assume that blocks, prevote and precommit messages that were lost before time~$\gst$ are simply rebroadcast).
+We assume that the time slots for validators to add blocks to the block tree have a duration of at least~$2 \Delta$.
+This way the underlying network is fast enough for the message about a new block to reach every validator and all validators to send new prevote and precommit messages that reach every other validator before the next block is proposed.
+This way, all prevotes and precommits can be included in the next block and validators at regular times have the same information about the block tree (we assume that blocks, prevote and precommit messages that were lost before time~$\gst$ are simply rebroadcast).

-Additionally, for the liveness property to hold, block proposers need to follow the same \emph{fork choice rule}, i.e., a rule that defines how the block proposers choose one branch of the block tree as their current chain.
-More precisely, a fork choice rule is a function~$f$ that, given the block tree~$\mathcal{T}_P$ of block proposer~$P$ (i.e., the block tree containing all blocks received by block proposer~$P$) and the arrival times of all blocks as input, returns one branch of the block tree~$\mathcal{T}_P$.
-We refer to this branch as the \emph{canonical chain} of~$\mathcal{T}_P$.
-We say that a block proposer~$P$ \emph{follows a fork choice rule}~$f$ if it adds new proposed blocks to the canonical chain and only sends prevote and precommit messages for blocks in the canonical chain.
+Additionally, for the liveness property to hold, validators need to follow the same \emph{fork choice rule}, i.e., a rule that defines how the validators choose one branch of the block tree as their current chain.
+More precisely, a fork choice rule is a function~$f$ that, given the block tree~$\mathcal{T}_\validator$ of validator~$\validator$ (i.e., the block tree containing all blocks received by validator~$\validator$) and the arrival times of all blocks as input, returns one branch of the block tree~$\mathcal{T}_\validator$.
+We refer to this branch as the \emph{canonical chain} of~$\mathcal{T}_\validator$.
+We say that a validator~$\validator$ \emph{follows a fork choice rule}~$f$ if it adds new proposed blocks to the canonical chain and only sends prevote and precommit messages for blocks in the canonical chain.
 For the liveness proof, we use the fork choice rule defined below.